lucmaki/ctg-goemotions/README.md

 Soft prompts have the benefit of being very light-weight when it comes to inference cost and store space, and GoEmotions provides a wide variety of emotions to train on.

+Please contact me for access to the full report.

 ### Evaluation
 A human survey was performed to evaluate the performance of trained soft prompts, for **emotional consistency** and **grammatical correctness**.
 Statistical tests are then performed.
 We include here only the aggregate results: